sgmurphy/wordpress-plugins/speedycache/readme.txt

 4. SpeedyCache Exclude page

 == Changelog ==

+= 1.2.2 (3rd September 2024) =
+* [Added] Deletion of Cache on comment status change.
+* [Added] Admin Bar option to delete cache.
+* [Added] Cache deletion on WooCommerce order completion.
+* [Improvement] AutoCache has been improved(is enabled by default if preload is enabled).
+* [Improvement] Cache Logs have been improved further.
+* [Bug-Fix] There was an issue with saving Delay JS excludes that has been fixed.
+* [Bug-Fix] There was an issue with excluding pages, that has been fixed.
+* [Bug-Fix] In cache lifetime Mobile cache was not getting deleted, that has been fixed.

 = 1.2.1 (27th August 2024) =
 * [Improvement] Cache purge on post status change has been improved.